 Florida’s vast forestland adds $16 billion-plus to the state’s economy annually, more than any other single agricultural commodity, the University of Florida’s Institute of Food and Agricultural Sciences (UF-IFAS) reports.
 Florida’s forestry industry employs approximately 75,000.

 More than 5,000 items are made from forest products, ranging from furniture to pharmaceuticals, the Forestry Association reports.

-Wallace says timberland investors typically rely heavily on discount cash flow analysis, which incorporates timber growth modeling, harvest scheduling, management optimization and timber price forecasting.
-“Both sellers and investors in the timberland market need to be able to employ these specialized knowledge and analytical tools to effectively market, or invest in, these properties,” he says.
+Wallace says timberland investors typically rely heavily on discount cash flow analysis, which incorporates timber growth modeling, harvest scheduling, management optimization, and timber price forecasting.
+“Both sellers and investors in the timberland market need to be able to employ this specialized knowledge and analytical tools to effectively market, or invest in, these properties,” he says.

 A UF-IFAS publication, “Florida Forest Stewardship,” provides more information about timberland investing.
 “In any investment, you must know the time period,” it states.
 “In southern pine timber management, commonly used time periods are 30 years or more.
 Some pine stands can be cut for pulpwood at 15 to 20 years.
 Holding the stand for a longer rotation can result in products of higher value (i.e. sawlogs) and usually a higher rate of return.”

 “You need to know what price to expect for the trees you will sell, known as stumpage price,” the UF-IFAS publication adds.
 “Stumpage price is the price paid for trees as they stand in the forest.
 Each product (saw timber, poles, pulpwood) has its own stumpage price.
 Unfortunately, you must project the selling price of the products you plan to grow 15, 20 or 30 or more years from now.”
 The publication says investing in forestry is complex, “but when all factors are considered, forest management can be a profitable investment for many landowners.”